MonoTech01/Networking-Labs/ACLs/Configure_Extended_ACLs _Scenario_1.md

 ![ACLs_5.4.12](/Images/PT_5.4.12_4.png)

 Extend the current access list with a statement allowing ICMP traffic from PC1 to Server.
 No need to filter specific ICMP types.
 Finally, apply the rules on R1's int g0/0.

+Enter interface configuration mode for G0/0 and apply ACL 100 to inbound traffic: R1(config-if)# ip access-group 100 in

 ![ACLs_5.4.12](/Images/PT_5.4.12_5.png)